- Global Navigation structure

 A consistant navigation between different apps and financial services guarantees a better end user experience.
 A shared navigation improves coherency and consistency.
 This page contains best practices, information architecture, design and developer assets to build apps that integrate and work nicely together at scale.

-You can access the Finastra design sytem UI Kit that contains the assets (patterns and components) related to the global navigation by clicking on the button below.
+You can access the Finastra design sytem patterns and apps kit that contains the assets related to the global navigation by clicking on the button below.

 Watch this video for a quick tour of the Global Navigation pattern and its related components.